 Requirements for Stockholder Proposals to be Considered for Inclusion in our Proxy Materials.
-Under Rule 14a-8(e) of the Exchange Act, to submit a proposal for inclusion in our proxy statement for the 2021 Annual Meeting of Stockholders, stockholder proposals must be received by December 28, 2020 by our Secretary at our principal executive offices at 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.
+Under Rule 14a-8(e) of the Exchange Act, to submit a proposal for inclusion in our proxy statement for the 2022 Annual Meeting of Stockholders, stockholder proposals must be received by December 29, 2021 by our Secretary at our principal executive offices at 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.

-Requirements for Stockholder to bring Business and Nominations Before the 2020 Annual Meeting.
-Our amended and restated bylaws provide that, for stockholder nominations to the Board or other business to be considered at the 2021 Annual Meeting of Stockholders, the stockholder must have given timely notice thereof in writing to the Secretary at Leap Therapeutics, Inc., 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.
-To be timely for the 2021 Annual Meeting of Stockholders, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the previous year's annual meeting of stockholders, or, if later, the 10th day following the day on which we first provide notice or public disclosure of the date of the 2021 Annual Meeting of Stockholders.
-Therefore, notice must be received not earlier than February 16, 2021 and not later than March 18, 2021.
-Such notice must provide the information required by Section 2.4 and 2.5 of our amended and restated bylaws with respect to each nomination or matter the stockholder proposes to bring before the 2021 Annual Meeting of Stockholders and must be sent to our Secretary at our principal executive offices at 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.
+Requirements for Stockholder to bring Business and Nominations Before the 2022 Annual Meeting.
+Our amended and restated bylaws provide that, for stockholder nominations to the Board or other business to be considered at the 2022 Annual Meeting of Stockholders, the stockholder must have given timely notice thereof in writing to the Secretary at Leap Therapeutics, Inc., 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.
+To be timely for the 2022 Annual Meeting of Stockholders, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the previous year's annual meeting of stockholders, or, if later, the 10th day following the day on which we first provide notice or public disclosure of the date of the 2022 Annual Meeting of Stockholders.
+Therefore, notice must be received not earlier than February 15, 2022 and not later than March 17, 2022.
+Such notice must provide the information required by Section 2.4 and 2.5 of our amended and restated bylaws with respect to each nomination or matter the stockholder proposes to bring before the 2022 Annual Meeting of Stockholders.